-- Broaden your workplace experience by seeking out a yearlong internship or setting up job-shadowing opportunities.
+- Broaden your workplace experience by seeking out a yearlong internship or setting up opportunities to job shadow.

-- Learn more about employers doing the kind of work that excites you through online tools like LinkedIn, Handshake, Glassdoor, Vault and Google searches.
+- Learn more about employers doing the kind of work that inspires and interests you through online tools like LinkedIn, Handshake, Glassdoor, Vault and Google.